hubpav/twr-radio-voc-sensor/README.md

 If you want to get more information about Core Module, firmware and how to work with it, please follow this link:

 **https://doc.bigclown.com/core-module.html**

+User's application code (business logic) goes into `app/application.c`.
+The default content works as a *Hello World* example.
+When flashed into Core Module, it toggles LED state with each button press.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT/) - see the [LICENSE](LICENSE) file for details.